annaken/annaken.github.io/_posts/2015-07-31-automated-testing-serverspec-output-logstash-results-kibana.md

 Apart from the host and module identifiers, it might also be helpful if we knew, for example, that the OS version of the host was, which git branch it came from, and maybe a UUID unique to a test (which could encompass multiple VMs).

+We're also going to switch out our single module name for a file containing a list of modules.
+The modulelist file can be one you write yourself, or generated from something like a server's /var/lib/puppet/classes.txt.
+It's a way to narrow down what tests are run against each server, as all modules are not necessarily implemented everywhere.

 With this in mind, we re-write our /opt/serverspec/Rakefile as follows:

     require 'rake'